 KS2 children are also sent home with reading books and journals which they and their parents can record their progress in.

-The children take part in weekly guided reading sessions with their class teacher and read 1:1 with them weekly or fortnightly depending on their reading ability.
+The children take part in weekly guided reading sessions with their class teacher.
+In Key Stage 1, they read 1:1 weekly with their class teacher and 1:1 fortnightly in Key Stage 2.

 Speaking and Listening